pybites/pybites.github.io-source/content/django-rest-tips-api.md

 > Similar to `DjangoModelPermissions` (permission class ties into Django's standard `django.contrib.auth` model permissions), but also allows unauthenticated users to have read-only access to the API.

-In `tips/settings.py` I am adding:
+In `tips/settings.py` I am adding this setting:

 	REST_FRAMEWORK = {
 		# Use Django's standard `django.contrib.auth` permissions,